oye-ahmad/Testing/README.md

 so first we flew all the 3 drones simultaneously only takeoff and hover for 10 seconds and then land

 when this runs successfully then we move towards the BCD path coverage for the swarm of these drones

+first of all same BCD as discussed for single UAV then we create partitions of regions or cells for each drone